 • Academic research in biomarkers, inflammation, IGF-1 regulation, gait speed, and handgrip strength

 Spain’s public healthcare system provides broad baseline coverage.
 Private longevity clinics Spain operate in a complementary space, emphasizing longevity diagnostics Spain, biological age testing Spain, and structured prevention.
+These approaches are often part of structured prevention strategies designed to support long-term health planning and reduce future risk.

 The objective is not lifespan extension alone.
 It is morbidity compression, reducing years lived with functional decline through earlier measurement.